 That ever have been made or mended

 With rooms concise or rooms distended

 The cottage at Chawton was Jane Austen’s last permanent home before she died.
 It is the place most associated with her writing, where she revised earlier drafts of her work and wrote three new novels.
 According to her family, these were the happiest years of her life.

 Chawton came after five years of insecurity and anxiety for Jane, her mother and sister Cassandra.
-On the death of Jane’s father George Austen in 1805, they had been left in a precarious financial position.
+On the death of Jane’s father George Austen in 1805, they had been left in a precarious financial position (see here for a story about this period in their lives).
 Reliant on the goodwill and charity of others, they were obliged to move around, first to less salubrious premises in Bath.
 For a while they lived in Southampton with the girls’ brother Frank, but shortly after their arrival, he was forced to leave to go away to sea (he was a naval officer).
 During this period, Jane’s writing had come to a virtual stop.